 In our conversation, Lola discusses changing academic paths as a sophomore, notes that Info Sci is a home for multi-disciplinary students (not just coders and programmers) and how current MPS students proved vital as she was considering applying to the program.

 How did you arrive at Cornell Info Sci?
 I actually was doing cognitive science at another institution.
 My dad was in tech, and I wanted to do neuroscience because I was always interested in how the brain works.
 I then realized there’s something interesting in how we function and how technology functions.
 It creates this feedback loop: we make the technology advance, and the technology helps us advance.
 I was interested in this idea of designing technology and bridging the gap on what technology can do and how we can use it.
 The reason I came here was I was looking for a program that had more breadth, that incorporated all aspects of technology.
 The Info Sci program is good at incorporating everything you would traditionally think tech is, like programming, but there’s also design and ethical, legal and social aspects.
-How many majors are there where your core class are programming, design classes and law classes?
+How many majors are there where your core classes are programming, design classes and law classes?
 That attracted me, all that breadth and opportunity to do hands-on projects.
 It’s getting your hands dirty by using all that theoretical knowledge to create something real and realizing how that all comes together.

 What does design mean within the context of technology?
 It’s the translator between tech and people.
 You can have technology with great functionality, but if the design isn’t suited for the user, that technology won’t be used.
 Tech is great but if it’s not usable, it’s not going to have the impact that it could.
 That’s where design comes in, user-centric design that makes technology meaningful and impactful.